Two-Day Clinics with Pete Ramey

 · Glue-On Synthetic Shoes

 · Plus Other Issues Presented by the Demo Horses

 · Plus Plenty of Question/Answer Time to Cover Whatever the Participants Need

 The cost of the clinic is $300 USD ($250 for 2019 Clinics within the continental US) per person, with a maximum of 40 paying participants per clinic.
-Eight of the participants will be selected to bring a horse to be worked on during the clinic.
+Seven of the participants will be selected to bring a horse to be worked on during the clinic.
 Pete will evaluate, discuss and trim each horse.
 As needed, boot fitting, padded insoles, heat-fitting, shoe application/gluing, hoof casting, etc. will be discussed and demonstrated.
 For more details, read the Participant Information page.

 The clinic host will receive 10% of the gross ticket sales to help cover facility expenses, plus the host can attend the clinic, invite one farrier/trimmer, and one equine veterinarian for free.
 Hopefully the veterinarian will be available throughout the day to take radiographs, provide sedation if needed, and consult with Pete as needed.
 If you are interested in hosting a Clinic, please read the Host Information and Requirements page (and all of the other pages provided here).It is highly recommended that all workshop participants watch some of the Hoof Rehab DVD sets (particularly Under the Horse and In the Trenches) and read the book Care and Rehabilitation of the Equine Foot before attending.
 If participants already have this background information it will dramatically raise the level of the material that can be covered during the day.